splunk/public-o11y-docs/gdi/opentelemetry/translation-tool.rst

 .. _otel-translation-tool:
 .. _translatefx:

-.. note:: As part of the SignalFx Smart Agent, the translatesfx tool reached end of support and is deprecated.
+.. note:: As part of the SignalFx Smart Agent, the translatesfx tool is deprecated.
 Smart Agent monitors are available and supported through the :ref:`smartagent-receiver` in the Splunk Distribution of OpenTelemetry Collector.

 *************************************************************************
 Configuration translation rules and tool